68kevlar/ThisRepositoryIsForRealNOT/README.md

 I made the first change CJH

-Updating the changes in Read me as a collab
+Updating the changes in Read me as a collab - sarja